A Class of Spatially Correlated Self-Exciting Models: Burglaries in Chicago

-In order to examine the impact of including the spatial structure we again calculate posterior predictive P-values given in Table \ref{Table:Pvals}.
-As seen in the posterior predictive P values, the INGARCH process given in \eqref{eq:DiscreteModel} is not able to capture the spatial structure nor the variance to mean ratio in the data.
-Therefore, the large scale effects considered inadequately capture the total spatial structure in the data.
-The model given in \eqref{eq:SPINGARCHCHI} does a much better job of capturing the spatial and temporal correlation as well as the variance to mean ratio.
-To see how well the SPINGARCH model given in \eqref{eq:SPINGARCHCHI} replicates other characteristics of the data we also conducted posterior predictive checks of the maximum observed value (p=0.78 vs p=0 for INGARCH) and the number of zeros in the data set (p=0.40 vs p=0.20 for INGARCH).
-Finally, we note that if the only posterior predictive check that was performed was on the AR(1) statistic, both the SPINGARCH and the INGARCH models perform adequately (p=0.56 and p=0.23).
-Overall, while it is plausible that a model akin to \eqref{eq:SPINGARCHCHI} was the true generating mechanism, it is highly unlikely that the INGARCH model given in \eqref{eq:mean strucutre} generated the data.
+As both the INGARCH model and the SCSE model have interpretations to may lead to policy decisionts as discussed below, it's worth further comparing these to models in particular.
+To see how well the SCSE model given in \eqref{eq:SCSECHI} replicates other characteristics of the data we also conducted posterior predictive checks of the maximum observed value (p=0.78 vs p=0 for INGARCH) and the number of zeros in the data set (p=0.40 vs p=0.20 for INGARCH).
+Finally, we note that if the only posterior predictive check that was performed was on the AR(1) statistic, both the SCSE and the INGARCH models perform adequately (p=0.56 and p=0.23).
+Overall, while it is plausible that a model akin to \eqref{eq:SCSECHI} was the true generating mechanism, it is highly unlikely that the INGARCH model given in \eqref{eq:mean strucutre} generated the data.